starlake-ai/starlake/docs/docs/userguide/load.md

 ### How it works
-This step is conecerned with exporting the dataset to Elasticsearch / SQl Database / csv or json file It takes as its parameters the domain name, schema name and full path of the file that need to be ingested.
+This step is concerned with exporting the dataset to Elasticsearch / SQL Database / CSV or JSON file It takes as its parameters the domain name, schema name and full path of the file that need to be ingested.
 That's why it is usually invoked through request submitted to a job manager by at the Watch Step.